lsst-dm/dmtn-138/index.rst

 options, for centos7 for example, are to either require a user to install system dependencies and a compiler themselves or get them from conda-forge, or through other non-standard channels.
-Retrieving those dependencies from conda-forge would be the most user friendly way.
+Retrieving those dependencies from conda-forge would be the most user-friendly way.

-Matthew Becker merged conda compiler support into sconsUtils, so using conda compilers should work just fine, although they are not battle tested.
-I've been testing with conda compilers on linux since July, and things tend to work just fine with that.
-I had issues with Mac compilers but I think those may be resolved now. *I will be testing this some more in the coming weeks*
+Matthew Becker merged conda compiler support into sconsUtils, so using conda compilers should work just fine, although they are not battle-tested.
+Testing with conda compilers on linux has occurred since July, and things tend to work just fine with that.
+Some issues with Mac compilers have occured in the past but are believe to be  resolved now. *Further testing will occur before this proposal is accepted.*

-Currently, If a user is using a newer system with the native compilers, or newer compilers on an older system, there may still be issues around using those compilers even with the conda-forge third parties.
+Currently, if a user is using a newer system with the native compilers, or a newer compilers on an older system, there may still be issues around using those compilers even with the conda-forge third parties.
 In any case - conda compiler or newer compiler on top of conda - **additional testing will still be required to ensure that builds work in all cases,